cyrichardson/docs-cloud-big-data/rst/devguide/api-operations/v1/get-view-profile-information-v1.0-tenant-id-profile.rst

     GET /v1.0/{tenant_id}/profile

-Returns profile details for the 				current user.
+This operation returns profile details for the 				current user.